aaaaargZombies/ukc-grade-filter/README.md

 # UKC Grade Filter

+_This project is now defunct as filtering has been added to the site._

 A simple Firefox [extension](https://addons.mozilla.org/en-US/firefox/addon/ukc-logbook-grade-filter/) that allows you to view grade range for a crag while not disrupting the locations.

 ![Preview](previews/ukcgradefilter.gif)